Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 “We have been working together with ABB for several years, building prototype concepts for the future, and we keep track of current technology.
 ABB already had connections with the Swedish company Tobii and ABB knew that we were interested in exploring the use of Microsoft’s Kinect Camera.”

 You’ll see from the video below that technically it’s not exactly a touchscreen, as you don’t need to touch!
+By eliminating the need for physical contact, this system offers improved hygiene and usability benefits compared to traditional touch interfaces.

-9. Valo Motion’s Augmented Climbing Wall
+Valo Motion’s Augmented Climbing Wall with Multi Touch Gestures

 Wouldn’t it be great to whack a virtual bat or kick meteors before they fall to Earth in order to keep fit?
 We certainly think so!

 Featured as a demo at ISE 2018, this augmented climbing wall from Valo Motion (a Finnish game developer and hardware manufacturer) is just so innovative and fun – essentially turning it into a massive interactive touchscreen.
+The wall uses advanced touch screens, specifically projected capacitive touch technology, to enable large-scale interaction on its surface.

 Gaming combined with fitness is always sure to be a winner, and we’d personally love to give this a try – doesn’t it look fun?!

-10. Digital Information Wall
+Digital Information Wall and Interactive Whiteboards

 We call this Digital Information Wall from teamLab ‘shopping of the future’ – and we love it!
 This was its beta version, but it’s essentially a touchscreen building guide and display window for retail in Shibuya, Tokyo.